Electrodynamic Suspension (EDS)

 Another difference between the systems is that the Japanese trains levitate nearly 4 inches (10 centimeters) above the guideway.
-One potential drawback in using the EDS system is that maglev trains must roll on rubber tires until they reach a liftoff speed of about 62 mph (100 kph).
+One potential drawback in using the EDS system is that maglev trains must roll on rubber tires until they reach a liftoff speed of about 93 mph (150 kph).
 Japanese engineers say the wheels are an advantage if a power failure caused a shutdown of the system.
-Germany's Transrapid train is equipped with an emergency battery power supply.
 Also, passengers with pacemakers would have to be shielded from the magnetic fields generated by the superconducting electromagnets.

-The track is actually an array of electrically-shorted circuits containing insulated wire.
+The track is actually an array of electrically shorted circuits containing insulated wire.
 In one design, these circuits are aligned like rungs in a ladder.
-As the train moves, a magnetic field the repels the magnets, causing the train to levitate.
+As the train moves, a magnetic field repels the magnets, causing the train to levitate.

-There are two Inductrack designs: Inductrack I and Inductrack II.
+There are currently three Inductrack designs: Inductrack I, Inductrack II, and Inductrack III.
 Inductrack I is designed for high speeds, while Inductrack II is suited for slow speeds.
+Inductrack III is specifically designed for very heavy cargo loads moved at slow speeds.
 Inductrack trains could levitate higher with greater stability.
 As long as it's moving a few miles per hour, an Inductrack train will levitate nearly an inch (2.54 centimeters) above the track.
 A greater gap above the track means that the train would not require complex sensing systems to maintain stability.